A-C-A-F/Multiple-Linear-Regression/README.md

 # Multiple-Linear-Regression
-Multiple Linear Regression with scikit-learn.
+Multiple Linear Regression with __scikit-learn__.

 In this project, I will build and evaluate multiple linear regression models using Python.
-I will use scikit-learn to calculate the regression, while using pandas for data management and seaborn for plotting.
-The data for this project consists of the very popular Advertising dataset to predict sales revenue based on advertising spending through media such as TV, radio, and newspaper.
+I will use __scikit-learn__ to calculate the regression, while using __pandas__ for data management and __seaborn__ for plotting.
+The data for this project consists of the very popular __Advertising dataset__ to predict sales revenue based on advertising spending through media such as TV, radio, and newspaper.

 ### The key objective of this project is to learn the following skills:
 - Build univariate and multivariate linear regression models using scikit-learn